icmx/just-gulp/README.md

 There are lots of similar boilerplates already indeed.
 However, most of them are incredibly bloated by endless dependencies, which may be deprecated, outdated and even not used at all, thus I suppose there should be some really lightweight and easy to use alternative.

 Please note that packages choice for Just Gulp not only *bare*, but also *sane*.
 Modern and feature-rich `browser-sync` instead of outdated `gulp-livereload` for instance, same for `webpack-stream` and so on.

+## See also

+  - [Just Webpack](https://github.com/icmx/just-webpack) — same project, but Webpack-based.